DigitalDesignDude/DS-Game-Maker-5-Setup/README.md

 ## 1st Step - DevkitPro Setup
   1. Download the "devkitPro" folder and place it on the root of C drive of your computer.
 Thus the devkitPro folder's location will be "C:\devkitPro"

-  2. If you don't have a C drive or wish to place devkit pro on the root of another drive you should be able to but you'll have to make sure to use the appropriate drive letter instead of "C" when creating the system variables later on in this tutorial.
+  2. If you don't have a C drive or wish to place devkitPro on the root of another drive you should be able to but you'll have to make sure to use the appropriate drive letter instead of "C" when creating the system variables later on in this tutorial.
 <br>
 <br>